Zippo is in the house - Arrival Thread (attn sage... and well... Zippo)

 The moment she began to speak though all apprehension disappeared and Zippo forgot all his bad memories, focused on the words, leaning forward intently.
 It would be a surprise to any onlookers if she didn't flinch away from the grease and grime that had built up on his hands during the trip.

-After the first few words Zippo could only nod, but the with the last his apprehension had returned.
-The thought of a bath and rest was only mildly appealing to the slightly insane mane that sat in front of her.
+After the first few words Zippo could only nod, but with the last his apprehension had returned.
+The thought of a bath and rest was only mildly appealing to the slightly insane man that sat in front of her.

 "We can't begin immediately?
 I'm ready!
 I am, really."

 The expression he wore could only have been described as eager and desperate, his eyes burned, that emotion had shone through the moment he had realized the work wouldn't begin immediately.